Exawind/exawind-builder/doc/source/index.rst

    :Date: |today|

-`ExaWind Builder <https://github.com/sayerhs/exawind-builder>`_ is a collection of build scripts to configure and compile the codes used within the `ExaWind
+`ExaWind Builder <https://github.com/sayerhs/exawind-builder>`_ is a collection of bash scripts to configure and compile the codes used within the `ExaWind
 <https://github.com/exawind>`_ project on various high-performance computing
 (HPC) systems.
 The builder provides the following